petyr2/tryhackme-rooms/api/glitch.md

 At this point, we need to access a shell so that we can solve the other problems.

-Igot a little bit stuck and frustated as I was not able to deploy shell at first, then I came a cross this [writeup](https://github.com/alirezac0/TryHackMe-Writeups/tree/master/GLITCH) where he uses curl to deliver the payload in order to get the shell
+I got a little bit stuck and frustrated as I was not able to deploy the shell at first, then I came across this [writeup](https://github.com/alirezac0/TryHackMe-Writeups/tree/master/GLITCH) where he uses curl to deliver the payload to get the shell

-After getting the shell you can see the user flag by navigating throu to `home/user` directory.
+After getting the shell, you can see the user flag by navigating to `home/user` directory.

-For the root flag we took the hint where it saya my friend says sudo is bloat, but as I navigated throu the shell and used this command `ls -la`.
+For the root flag, we took the hint where it saya my friend says sudo is bloat, but as I navigated throu the shell and used this command `ls -la`.

 Also we can use find to see what wecan do in order to access the root.
 ```bash